 Why do you want to be a doctor?

 You should read up on current health-related stories before you go for your interviews.
 They may ask you to talk about a specific current health topic of your choosing, so make sure that you know about one area in detail.
-You should think of the pros and cons of common ethical dilemmas such as abortion, euthanasia, etc. and be able to weigh up both sides of an argument.
+You should think of the pros and cons of common ethical dilemmas such as abortion and euthanasia, for example, and be able to weigh up both sides of an argument.

 - Why do you want to be a doctor?